Food and drink prohibitions: Animal fetuses

 Many countries observe this as a delicacy but it is a taboo in most countries.
 Considered as corpses, fetuses of goats and sheep are a delicacy in Anglo-Indian culture, despite being taboo in both parent cultures (English and Indian).
 This Anglo-Indian dish is known as "kutti pi" (fetus bag).

 Fungi

 Vedic Brahmins, Gaudiya Vaishnavas, tantriks and some Buddhist priests abstain from fungi, which are eschewed as they grow at night.

-In Iceland, rural parts of Sweden and Western Finland, although not taboo, mushrooms were not widely eaten before the Second World War.
-They were viewed as food for cows and were also associated with the stigma of being wartime and poverty food.
-This is in contrast to the days of the Roman Empire, when mushrooms were viewed as a delicacy of the highest order and were held in high regard as food for emperors.
+In Sweden and most of Scandinavia mushrooms and fungi were traditionally not eaten due to strong associations with folklore.
+This began to change in the 17th century, when the French influenced upper class adopted mushrooms into their diet, and began to promote the consumption of mushrooms throughout the 19th and early 20th centuries, which has since lead to mushroom eating and collecting becoming normalised.

 Guinea pig and related rodents

 Guinea pigs, or cuy, are commonly eaten in Peru, in the southwestern cities and villages of Colombia, and among some populations in the highlands of Ecuador, mostly in the Andes highlands.
 Cuyes can be found on the menu of restaurants in Lima and other cities in Peru, as well as in Pasto, Colombia.
 Guinea pig meat is exported to the United States and European nations.
 In 2004, the New York City Department of Parks and Recreation took legal action to stop vendors serving cuy at an Ecuadorian festival in Flushing Meadows Park.
 New York State allows the consumption of guinea pigs, but New York City prohibits it.
 Accusations of cultural persecution have since been leveled.